grafana/grizzly/docs/content/workflows.md

 but if new subdirectories are added, watch command needs to be re-started, as new directories will not be picked up automatically.

-This example watches the current directory for changes, then executes `my-lib.libsonnet` when changes are noticed:
+This example watches the current directory for changes, then executes and applies `my-lib.libsonnet` when changes are noticed:

 ```sh